npmoewii/give-me-money/README.md

 For Raspbian 10 (Debian 10)

-- Swap need to be disbled for kubeadm to run correctly.
+- Swap needs to be disabled for kubeadm to run correctly.

 ```sh
 sudo swapoff -a
 sudo systemctl disable dphys-swapfile.service
 ```

-- Since latest kubeadm is not compatible with nftables, we have to change it to use legacy iptables.
+- Since the latest kubeadm is not compatible with nftables, we have to change it to use legacy iptables.
 [See more detail](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#ensure-iptables-tooling-does-not-use-the-nftables-backend)

 ```sh
 sudo apt install arptables